The Health Benefits of Tofu and Soy Products

 soy can also help prostate cancer patients recover faster than those who do not consume soy products.
 Soy can also protect the body from colon cancer in some cases.

-2. Fertility of women.
+2. The fertility of women.

 When consumed as part of a healthy diet, soy can increase female fertility.